DarwinAwardWinner/with-simulated-input/README.md

 [![Build Status](https://travis-ci.org/DarwinAwardWinner/with-simulated-input.svg?branch=master)](https://travis-ci.org/DarwinAwardWinner/with-simulated-input)
 <!-- (Not in MELPA yet) [![MELPA Stable](https://stable.melpa.org/packages/with-simulated-input-badge.svg)](https://stable.melpa.org/#/with-simulated-input) -->

-This package provides a single Emacs Lisp macro, `with-simulated-input`, which evaluates one or more forms while simulating a sequence of input events for those forms to read.
+This package provides an Emacs Lisp macro, `with-simulated-input`, which evaluates one or more forms while simulating a sequence of input events for those forms to read.
 The result is the same as if you had evaluated the forms and then manually typed in the same input.
 This macro is useful for non-interactive testing of normally interactive commands and functions, such as `completing-read`.

 For example: